-To help achieve and uphold our standards for design excellence, we host international design competitions and work with some of the most highly regarded planners, architects, designers and landscape architects in the world.
+Integrated design combines form and function to make our city better and more beautiful.
+To help achieve and uphold our standards for design excellence, we host international design competitions and work with some of the most respected planners, architects, designers and landscape architects in the world.

-Often the best in the world are already based here.
-When they are not, they partner with Toronto’s outstanding local firms to help us envision and elevate our waterfront communities.
-By working with the world’s premier design talent, Waterfront Toronto is
+Often the best in the world are already based here in Toronto.
+When they are not, they partner with our outstanding local firms to help us create our new waterfront communities.
+By working with the world’s top design talent, we are establishing a new gold standard for waterfront revitalization.

-To further help us and our design partners raise the bar, we established the Waterfront Design Review Panel in 2005.
-The Panel is an independent body to guide and inform our projects.
+To help guide our work and that of our design partners, we established the Waterfront Design Review Panel in 2005.
+The Panel is an independent body reviews all projects in the waterfront area and provides feedback and recommendations to our designers.

 Among the most celebrated projects on our new blue edge are the wavedecks in the central waterfront.
 Inspired by the shorelines of Ontario’s Great Lakes, the wooden wavedecks provide unique access to the water’s edge where previously none existed.